potemin1999/evolving-images/README.md

-# evolving-images
+# Evolving Images

-Assignment II of Introduction to AI course
+Assignment II of "Introduction to Artificial Intelligence" course